isaaccorley/Gradient-Sonification-Keras-Callback/README.md

 ```

-#### 5. Output files should be like sample.wav and sample.png which represents the audio and spectrogram files, respectively.
+#### 5. After training is complete, the output files should be like that of sample.wav and sample.png which represents the audio and spectrogram files, respectively.